 Fractal trading in financial markets has been on everyone’s lips for the last few years.
 With the increase of algorithm-driven trading strategies, private investors are growing more familiar—and intrigued.

 Fractals are mathematically calculated patterns in price movements, frequently based on historical data of price, volume, and duration.
 By utilizing fractals, one can analyze price movements from large historical patterns to the smaller details to identify and anticipate potential market developments.

-Without going too deep into the mathematical foundations, we [at atkienkaufen.com] want to let our readers know about fractalerts, a fractal-based alert service that allows subscribers to trade systemically and unemotionally.
+Without going too deep into the mathematical foundations, we [at atkienkaufen.com] want to let our readers know about fractalerts with this fractalerts review.
+Fractalerts is a fractal-based alert service that allows subscribers to trade systemically and unemotionally.

 Since 2007, fractalerts has been active in US Indices, Commodities, and Forex trading, allowing subscribers to trade completely systematically.
 Algorithms based on fractals, as described above, determine the trading signals.

 Subscribers receive these alerts on the day before they have to trade, so they can place their orders accordingly.
 Since trades are executed at fixed times, fractalerts’ strategy is very easy to understand and plan around.